 A woman who was married or in a civil partnership with a child’s birth mother at the time of the birth will normally have parental responsibility, while male same-sex partners who use a surrogate to have a child will normally need to apply for parental responsibility through a court.

 How we can help you secure parental responsibility

-If you need to establish parental responsibility for a child, there a various options we can assist you with.
+If you need to establish parental responsibility for a child, there are various options we can assist you with.
 The most common options are:

 Applying for a parental responsibility order – If you cannot voluntarily agree to share parental responsibility, you may need to apply to a court for a parental responsibility order.
 This will normally involve attending a court hearing.
 We can help you prepare your case and represent you in court to give you the best chance of a positive outcome.

 Why choose Tayntons for parental responsibility and parents’ rights?

 Our family lawyers have many years of experience dealing with the law around parental responsibility and parents’ rights.
 We can provide experienced, specialist advice and representation to help you quickly resolve any issues related to your rights as a parent, usually without the need for court action.